cozy/cozy-stack/docs/konnectors.md

 ### Install

-The konnectors will be installed in the .cozy_konnectors directory (not in VFS ?) using npm install (with the ```--ignore-scripts``` option).
-This command will give the possibility to install konnectors from npm, github, gitlab, bitbucket, tar.gz url.
-The stack will have to check that the given package does not use a "file:" path.
+The konnectors will be installed in the .cozy_konnectors directory which is in the VFS using git clone (like the apps at the moment).

 The konnectors installation may be triggered when the user says he wants to use it.
 The resulting repository is then kept for each run of the konnector.
-It may then be given to user the possibility to upgrade the konnector to the latest version if any.
+It may then be given to the user the possibility to upgrade the konnector to the latest version if any.

-In the .cozy_konnectors directory, a ```npm ls -depth 0``` will be able to give the list of installed konnectors (npm outdated can also be used) or yarn equivalent.
+To update a given konnector, a ```git pull``` command is run on the konnector.

 ### Details about running a konnector

-To run a given konnector, the stack will create a run directory which will be given to the container as cwd and will have read/write access on it.
-The konnector will be able to put its logs inside it and any temp files as needed.
-The konnector will also have read access to a path with shared libs and also cozy-client-js (named /shared inside the container).
+To run a given konnector, the stack will copy this connector in a "run" directory, which is not in the VFS.
+This directory will be given to the rocket container as the current working directory with full read and write access on it.
+This is where the container will put its logs and any temp file needed.
+There will be also cozy-client.js and the shared libraries in a lib directory inside this directory.

+The konnector will be run with the following environment variables :

+- COZY_CREDENTIALS
+- COZY_URL : to know what instance is running the konnector
+- KONNECTOR_CREDENTIALS : as a json string with all the values from the account associated to the konnector.

-In the end of the konnector execution, the logs are read in the log.txt file and added to the konnector own log file and the run directory is destroyed.
+In the end of the konnector execution (or timeout), the logs are read in the log.txt file and added to the konnector own log file (in VFS) and the run directory is then destroyed.

 ## TODO

-- [ ] How to install and update the konnectors?
+- [X] How to install and update the konnectors?
-- [ ] Are the konnectors installed once per server or per instance (in the VFS like client-side apps)?
+- [X] Are the konnectors installed once per server or per instance (in the VFS like client-side apps)?
 - [X] One git repository with all the konnectors (like now), or one repos per konnector?
 Same question for package.json